MannuVilasara/qswitch/README.md

 ### Setup Check

-When you first run `qswitch`, it checks if `ii` is installed.
-If not, it will show a message asking you to contact `@dev_mannu` on Discord for proper setup help.
+When you first run `qswitch`, it will show a message asking you to contact `@dev_mannu` on Discord for proper setup help.

 If you know what you're doing, you can bypass this check with: